Malaysia is wildly underrated.

 (Ensure you have an e-SIM compatible phone before buying — all recent iPhones and many Androids are).

-Travel insurance: If you’ve read any other posts on Never Ending Footsteps, you’ll know that I’m a great believer in travelling with travel insurance.
-I’ve seen far too many Go Fund Me campaigns from destitute backpackers that are unexpectedly stranded in a foreign country after a scooter accident/being attacked/breaking a leg with no way of getting home or paying for their healthcare.
-These costs can quickly land you with a six-figure bill to pay at the end of it.
+Travel insurance: Because of course!
+If you’ve read any of my other articles on Never Ending Footsteps, you’ll know that I’m a great believer in travelling with travel insurance.
+I’ve seen far too many GoFundMe campaigns from destitute backpackers who have been unexpectedly stranded in a foreign country after a scooter accident/being mugged/breaking a leg with no way of getting home or paying for their healthcare — it even happened to an old school friend of mine!
+These costs can quickly land you with a six-figure bill.

 In short, if you can’t afford travel insurance, you can’t afford to travel.